There For A Reason

 Briefcase is a very promising section of Zimbra Desktop, allowing users to store their files online and make it accessible to anybody with internet access.
 But as of this writing, Zimbra Desktop is still in beta and this possibility has not been realized yet.

 Zimbra is a great desktop mail client alternative, specifically for Yahoo! users frustrated with the limitations in Apple Mail.
 Even so, some users might find the additional features of Zimbra Desktop unnecessary and might confuse or discourage other people from trying or using the application.
 Luckily, nobody is forced to go beyond Mail and Contacts, and these other applications may be ignored.

 It is important to note that the software is still in beta, so changes could be right over the horizon.
 And, being pegged as an Outlook alternative, Zimbra Desktop may very well be a promising office suite.
 Knowing Yahoo! though, who likes to dwell on the beta stage, we might have to wait a while before any major improvements see the light.

 All-in-all, for a Yahoo! user’s perspective, there’s no better desktop mail client since Zimbra is the only application with IMAP access to your web inbox.

 This post is part of the series: Zimbra Desktop

-Zimbra Desktop is a cross-platform freeware app that manages your mail and allows you to utilize Yahoo!’s most useful, sometimes overlooked, web services – centralized in one desktop app.
+This is a series of articles explaining the features of Zimbra Desktop for Mac OS X. Zimbra Desktop is a cross-platform freeware app that manages your mail and allows you to utilize Yahoo!’s most useful, sometimes overlooked, web services - centralized in one desktop app.